michelemarcon14-a11y/michelemarcon14-a11y.github.io/index.md

 The steering command output confirms that the feedforward logic generates smooth, realistic driver inputs.
 Measured in radians, the values remain well within the physical actuation limits of a standard Formula Student steering rack, preventing actuator saturation and erratic dynamic responses.

+### MPC Architecture & Theoretical Foundation

+A key defining factor of this project was the decision to develop the control architecture entirely from scratch, bridging fundamental vehicle dynamics theory with advanced control system implementation.

+**Theoretical Framework & Literature**
+Rather than relying on pre-packaged driver models, the predictive algorithm was mathematically derived from core literature.
+The control logic and plant matrices were built following established methodologies from:
+*   *[MathWorks Website]* - Referenced for structuring the objective function and prediction horizon tuning within the MPC framework.
+*   *[Vehicle Dynamics and Control by R. Rajamani]* - Utilized for defining the state-space formulation of the lateral dynamics.

+**From Scratch Implementation**
+The development process deliberately separated the physical vehicle plant from the driver model.
+By focusing heavily on the driver-side algorithm, we established a robust Model Predictive Controller capable of:
+1.  **Solving the Optimization Problem:** Calculating optimal steering angles by minimizing the cost function over a defined prediction horizon, strictly adhering to track boundary constraints.
+2.  **Handling Actuator Limits:** Explicitly integrating physical steering constraints (rate and angle limits) into the MPC solver to ensure the generated commands are physically executable by the vehicle's steering rack.
+3.  **Future State Prediction:** Utilizing the internally coded 4-state mathematical model to predict the vehicle's lateral deviation and yaw error, allowing the algorithm to preemptively react to upcoming trajectory curvatures.